 Biomedical Dry Needling (BDN)

-Dry Needling (DN) is used for the treatment of pain, disability and dysfunction.
-It is effective for resolving soft tissue dysfunction, such as inflammation, microcirculation, edema, tendinitis, contractures, trigger points, tissue adhesions, and various other nueromusculoskeletal conditions.
+Biomedical Dry Needling (BDN) is used for the treatment of pain, disability and dysfunction.
+It is effective for resolving soft tissue dysfunction, such as inflammation, microcirculation, edema, tendinitis, contractures, trigger points, tissue adhesions, and various other neuromusculoskeletal conditions.

 A comprehensive examination and evaluation of the neuromusculoskeletal system allows our Doctors of Physical Therapy to identify a musculoskeletal diagnoses.
-This allows us do develop a comprehensive treatment strategy for each individual patient.
+This allows us to develop a comprehensive treatment strategy for each individual patient.